thomaspernet/Chinese-Trade-Data/README.md

 2. Import/export variable encoding

-The import/export variable is encoded differently for 2000/01/02/03/04/05/06/09/10 and 2007/2008 years.
-The former group is encoded as follow: 进口 for import and 出口 for export while the later group is 0 for import and 1 for export.
+The import/export variable is encoded differently from 2000 to 2006 and 22007 to 2010.
+The former group is encoded as follow: 进口 for import and 出口 for export while the later group is 1 for import and 0 for export.

 3. One file vs chunk files